📣SCRIPT SALE! Treat yourself to an easier Fall. Save 30% on 5+ perusal scripts with code SPRING30 before May 3 and head into summer stress-free.

 Creating A Strong Ensemble

 Sometimes it’s hard for your ensemble actors to believe they’re as important as the leads.
-It’s up to you to create a full theatrical experience for your ensemble.
+It’s up to you to create a full theatrical experience for your student actors.
 In the end, your production will reap the benefits.

 The Character Profile

-Every ensemble member should complete a character profile.
-Especially if the ensemble doesn’t officially appear in the script.
+Every ensemble member should complete a character profile, especially if the ensemble doesn’t officially appear in the script.
 Ensemble actors should know their name, where they live, what their family is like, their secrets and memories.
-The more your ensemble creates dimension to their characters, the more alive they’ll appear on stage.
+The more dimensions your ensemble members give to their characters, the more alive they’ll appear on stage.

 Relationships